Crossings states and sets of states in P\'olya random walks: Abstract

 \section{Abstract}

-We consider the P\'olya random walk in $\mathbb{Z}^d$.
-We assume that it starts from the origin and after some excursion returns to the original point again.
-Given this condition, the paper establishes a number of results for the conditional probability distributions and expectations of the number of usual (undirected) and specifically defined in the paper up- and down-directed state-crossings and different sets of states crossings.
-One of the most important results of this paper is that for the P\'olya random walk, the conditional expectation of the number of state-crossings is equal to 1 for any state $\mathbf{n}\in\mathbb{Z}^d\setminus\{\mathbf{0}\}$.
+We consider a random walk in $\mathbb{Z}^2$ and establish a number of results for the distributions and expectations of the number of usual (undirected) and specifically defined in the paper directed state-crossings and different sets of states crossings.
+As well, we extend the results to $d$-dimensional random walks, $d\geq2$, in bounded areas.